 - A story submitted will not be eligible if the author dies prior to 1 January of the competition year.

 - Entries may only be submitted online via the specific entry form on the CWA website (www.thecwa.co.uk).
 Entries submitted in any other form will not be accepted.

-- Entries may be submitted from Thursday 1 October to midnight on 28 February of the competition year.
+- Entries may be submitted from 1 October to 6pm GMT 28 February 2022.
 Entries submitted after that time will not be accepted.
 Entries may be submitted by the author, his/her publisher or his/her agent.

 - Although the entries will be assessed anonymously, they must be submitted in the author’s own name.

 - The submission of an author’s work by the publisher/agent will be taken as agreement by the author that he/she is willing for the submitted work to be considered and to comply with these terms and conditions.

 - Authors may only enter individually, not as part of a team.

 - The story submitted must be (and by submission is warranted by the authors and accepted by the CWA Margery Allingham Short Mystery Competition to be) original, fictional and entirely the author’s own work.
 It must not infringe the copyright or any other rights of any third party and not be libellous, unlawful or defamatory of any living person or corporate body.

 - Entry must be accompanied by the fee of £12, payable by PayPal.
 If the PayPal account name and the name of the competition entrant are different, payees should indicate when making payment the entrant’s name and the title of the story.